The importance of staying connected

 Before the COVD-19 pandemic swept across the globe, the number one health issue was social isolation, with many tips on how to be more social constantly being encouraged online.
 Right now, we are having to do the opposite of this and isolate ourselves in order to stay safe and stop the spread of COVID-19 to those around us – especially to those most vulnerable with underlying health conditions.

-Last week saw a massive change for most, with millions of people leaving their social networks behind to work from home.
-Those employees who are used to face-to-face meetings, morning coffees with work colleagues and lunches out, are now having to find ways of staying connected at home on a virtual level.
+With millions of people leaving their social networks behind to work from home, many employees who are used to face-to-face meetings, morning coffees with work colleagues and lunches out, are now having to find ways of staying connected at home on a virtual level.

 Here is a short breakdown on how this is possible: